 Your obstetrician and midwifery staff will confirm when you and your baby are ready to go home.
-You can expect a 4 night stay for an uncomplicated birth 5 nights for an emergency caesarean birth.

 Before taking your baby home for the first time, please ensure that an Australian Standards Approved car restraint or seat has been professionally fitted in your car.
 This is important for a safe journey home.

 Looking out for complications